Jonathan Wittenberg

 He is also a member of the Elijah Interfaith Institute Board of World Religious Leaders.
-He sometimes does Thought for the Day on the BBC Radio Four Today programme.
+He sometimes contributes Thought for the Day on the BBC Radio 4 Today programme.

 Personal life

 He attended University College School, went to King's College, Cambridge and Leo Baeck College.

 He was taught by Louis Jacobs.

 He currently resides in North London.
 Rabbi Wittenberg is married to Nicola Solomon and they share three children.

+Wittenberg was appointed Officer of the Order of the British Empire (OBE) in the 2024 New Year Honours for services to the Jewish community and interfaith relations.